anande/GitOps/metalLB/README.md

+#### Situation

+To configure two services in different namespaces within the same k3d cluster to use Traefik as an Ingress controller, while ensuring they have different external IPs.

+## Overview

+Traefik typically uses a LoadBalancer service type, which may assign the same external IP to multiple services if they share the same Ingress class and configuration.
+To achieve distinct external IPs for different services, you can utilize MetalLB in conjunction with Traefik to manage multiple external IPs.

 ## Install using k8s manifest

 ```
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.14.9/config/manifests/metallb-native.yaml
 ```
-- Check the name of the docket network assigned to your k3d cluster using :
+- Check the name of the docker network assigned to your k3d cluster using :
 ```
 docker network ls
 ```